• HOME

 Instant Pot Char Siu - Chinese bbq pork in a bowl with rice, cucumbers and bell peppers

 Char Siu (also called Xa Xiu or Chashu) is a sticky Chinese bbq pork dish that’s very popular at Chinese restaurants.
-Cantonese in origin, it’s referred to as cha siu in Cantonese and cha shao in Mandarin.

-Although traditionally made with pork belly, char siu can also be made with pork shoulder or pork butt.
-And that works out perfectly when you make Instant Pot Char Siu since pork shoulder is the best pork cut to pressure cook in the Instant Pot.
+And that works out perfectly when you make Instant Pot Char Siu since pork shoulder is the best type of pork to pressure cook in the Instant Pot.

-In this recipe, the pork is pressure cooked first and then finished by searing on a grill, frying pan, or broiler.
-This allows me to pre-cook the pork and save time before dinner since the final searing is so quick.
-It’s also very helpful when I’m entertaining because I save time by getting most of the work out of the way.
+This allows you to pre-cook the pork and save time before dinner, since the final searing is so quick.
+It’s also helpful when entertaining because you save time by getting most of the work out of the way.

-I like to make rice bowls with the Chinese bbq pork using brown rice, vegetables (bok choy, carrots, spinach, and/or bell peppers) sauteed in soy sauce and oyster sauce, and a drizzle of the reserved sauce over everything.
+I like to make rice bowls with Instant Pot Chinese bbq pork using brown rice, vegetables (bok choy, carrots, spinach, and/or bell peppers) sauteed in soy sauce and oyster sauce, and a drizzle of the reserved sauce over everything.
 Sometimes I add pickled cucumbers and carrots.
 And if I’m in the mood, I top it with a fried egg.

 A noodle bowl, ramen, or Asian tacos are also great ways to incorporate char siu pork.
 See the tips below on how I make Asian tacos with the char siu pork.